3 min read

 Agents are happier—and they stay

-With the support of automated chatbots, human agents get work done faster, manage their time better, and interact more with colleagues.
+With the support of automated chatbots, live chat human agents get work done faster, manage their time better, and interact more with colleagues.
 These benefits all lead to one thing: happier employees.
 With an improved quality of work life, fewer employees are likely to quit, which saves companies the extraordinary cost of hiring new workers.